GildedPleb/hab-guide/docs/l1-hosts/live-hosts.md

 1. We have locked out all other accounts, including the raw account user so no one but the named role account now has access to the host, and they need the ssh keys or the encrypted password.
+This has the added benefit of _preventing_ any Ansible command which needed vanilla hosts from being able to execute those commands.

 :::note

 We could also lock down all unneeded connections via `ufw` but because we are assuming we are behind a heavy gateway firewall, we don't really need it, as at that point it would mean local machines are p0wned which may indicate a far bigger problem, like an attacker having physical access.
+But perhaps it might be good to add to the guide one day.

 :::